 David W. Camron’s “Australians on the Western Front 1918” is the most in-depth and inclusive retelling I have come across.
 If you’re studying this particular era or just want to gain some more information about these battles, then I highly recommend picking up a copy of this book.
 It should be part of the school curriculum.

-- Reviewed by Ashayla Webster
+- Ashayla Webster